IBM/operator-collection-sdk/website/content/docs/operator-collection-sdk-vscode-extension/installation.md

 {{% tab tabName="From .vsix" %}}

-1. Download the `.vsix` file from the "Assests" section of the latest [release](https://github.com/IBM/operator-collection-sdk-vscode-extension/releases) in the IBM Operator Collection SDK VS Code extension repository on github.
+1. Download the `.vsix` file from the "Assests" section of the latest [release](https://github.com/IBM/operator-collection-sdk-vscode-extension/releases) in the IBM Operator Collection SDK VS Code extension repository on GitHub.

 2. Install the `.vsix` file from the "Extensions" tab in your VS Code editor: